magonxesp/cloudflare-ddns/README.md

 # Cloudflare DDNS
-Program for update the hostnames ip on Cloudflare DNS records
+Update the DNS records with your current ip on Cloudflare

 Requeriments:
 * Gradle 8.7